mdashlw/booru-uploader-ts/README.md

 4. Do `npm run deviantart-oauth`
 5. Export your DeviantArt cookies using the instructions below

+**Note:** Deviations will be exported to your [Sta.sh](https://sta.sh/) storage, which may eventually run out of space.
+Delete them regularly.

 ### Tumblr

 1. Create an empty blog on your account (the last one in the list will be used for exporting images)